AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/reporting-for-web-personalization/exclude-specific-ips-from-being-tracked.md

    >[!NOTE]
    >
-   >You can exclude a single [!DNL IPv4] or [!DNL IPv6] address, or a full range, semi range, or by subnet mask.
+   >You can exclude a single IPv4 or IPv6 address, or a full range, semi range, or by subnet mask.
 The items in the example above show one of each, based on the examples provided in the Marketo form itself.

-1. The [!DNL Exclude IP Addresses field] now lists the IP addresses you entered.
+1. The [!UICONTROL Exclude IP Addresses] field now lists the IP addresses you entered.
 To edit the IP exclusions, click the green plus to reopen the form.

    ![](assets/exclude-ips-after.png)